77-777/Windows---Config-Deployment/config/my-config.md

 ## Good Practice

-* Separate users into USER and ROOT. **Make sure the Security questions are not as simple as 123, 456... as it can be guessed and this is a huge risk.**
+* Separate users into USER and ROOT. **Make sure the Security questions are not as simple as 123, 456... as it can be guessed and this is a huge risk.
+At least scramble them (mash the keyboard) if you don't care about them.**
 * Have root by convention a black/blue solid wallpaper.
 * Separate your partitions from the System partition.
 * Avoid keeping your data on the machine; preferably store it on external drives or usbs.